semrush/intergalactic/website/docs/components/carousel/carousel.md

 Use the carousel as an additional highlight of important website features and information, never as the only path to important content.

-@## Component consists of
+### Component consists of

-1. navigation buttons
+- Navigation buttons
-2. slides number indicator (optional)
+- Slides number indicator (optional)
-3. slide with content
+- Slide with content

 ![carousel scheme](static/carousel-scheme.png)